Program Associate, Education

 The physical demands described are representative of those that must be met by an employee to successfully perform the essential functions of this position.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this position, the employee is required to spend extended periods of time at the computer.
+This position requires the employee to be physically present at the Foundation to accomplish the above tasks.

 How to Apply

-Please send our Human Resources Department a resume and cover letter explaining how your skills fit this position.
+Please send our Human Resources Department a resume and cover letter explaining how your skills fit this position:

 Email: firstname.lastname@example.org (Subject Line: [Your Name] – Program Associate, Education)